darshan527/Breakfast-Project/README.md

 # Breakfast-Project
-This project contains a webapp that shows the nutrition details of all food.
+This project contains a webapp that shows the nutrition details of all foods, And recommends whether to eat or not.

 ### Software Requirements to run project: ###
 * XMPP SERVER v3.2.2